Distributionally Robust Planning with $\mathcal{L}_1$ Adaptive Control: Tractable Reformulation of the DR-MPC Problem

 \begin{proposition} Let $(\mathcal Y,d_{\mathcal Y})$ denote the metric space used in the definition of the Wasserstein ambiguity set~\eqref{eqn:amb_set}.
 Then, for any fixed time $t$, the DR-CC~\eqref{eqn:dr_chance_prop} is equivalent to

 where $ \bar{Y}_t \sim \bar{\mathbb Y}_t$ and $d_{\mathcal Y}(y,\mathcal C) \coloneqq \inf_{c\in\mathcal C} d_{\mathcal Y}(y,c)$ denotes the distance from $y$ to the collision set. \end{proposition}

 The proof is provided in Appendix~\ref{app:proof_cvar_reform}.
 Intuitively, condition~\eqref{eq:cvar_reform} requires that the $\beta$-tail expectation of the negative clearance to the collision set remains below zero under the nominal distribution.
-Consequently, the probability of entering the collision set cannot exceed $\beta$ for any distribution contained in the Wasserstein ambiguity set.
+Thus, the probability of entering the collision set cannot exceed $\beta$ for any distribution within the Wasserstein ambiguity set.
 Additionally, the reformulation~\eqref{eq:cvar_reform} depends only on the distance to the unsafe set $\mathcal{C}$, and is therefore not restricted to a particular obstacle geometry.